rackerlabs/support-how-to/content/general/smdc-data-center-migration-customer-faq.md

 responsible for shutting these down.
 If you do not take any action, our standard approach is to remove the power cables from the colocation devices after all managed devices in the environment are offline.
-We then rack them in the destination data center following the same cabling configuratio used in the source data center.
+We then rack them in the destination data center following the same cabling configuration used in the source data center.
 They are cabled and racked in their new locations and turned on, unless you provide other instructions.

 #### How will you keep me informed about the migration?

-We provide official notification by creating a ticket in the customer portal approximately 60 days in advance of the move.
+We provide official notification by creating a ticket in the Customer Portal approximately 60 days in advance of the move.
 This ticket remains open until your migration to IAD3 completes.
 We post all further updates into the 60-day notification ticket.
 Do not close the 60-day ticket until the migration is